- Ways to be Engaged

 Wellness Week 2013

-tional, intellectual, social, spiritual, environmental, and emotional.
-The events will take place the week of April 22nd-27th.
-The CCE is offering a service project with targeted reflection and resources on the impact of civic engagement on the different aspects of health.
+OSU RecSports lead a campus-wide series of events focused on promoting all aspects of health: physical, occupational, intellectual, social, spiritual, environmental, and emotional.
+The events will took place the week of April 22nd-27th.
+The CCE is offered a service project at Linn-Benton Food Sharere to package bulk food into smaller containers for distribution to local families and individuals in need, with targeted reflection and resources on the impact of civic engagement on the different aspects of health.

 There are many health and wellness benefits to service and community engagement!
 Learn more about the relationship between community enagement and health.